I’ve signed up – and paid for – two marathons this year and run neither.

 Mistake 2: Choosing the wrong plan

-I used the same plan for my Manchester marathon training as my Edinburgh marathon training last year.
+I used the same plan for my Manchester half marathon/marathon training as my Edinburgh marathon training last year.
 I got injured both times.

 This time, I embarked on an epic internet search for a new plan – one that included time for swimming, long runs I can fit onto week nights, speed work on a Monday and time for socialising whenever I fancy it.
 Turns out it doesn’t exist, so I’m writing my own.